Principles of consolidation

 Acquisitions are accounted for using the acquisition method.
 In accordance with IFRS 3, the identifiable assets and the liabilities assumed on the acquisition date are recognised separately from goodwill, irrespective of the extent of any non-controlling interests.
 The identifiable assets acquired and the liabilities assumed are measured at their fair value.

 In the case of business combinations in stages, previously held equity interests are recognised at their fair value at the acquisition date.
-The difference between their carrying amount and fair value is recognised in the consolidated income statement.
+The difference between the carrying amount of the interests and the fair value is recognised in profit or loss.

 For the purpose of impairment testing, goodwill is allocated to cash-generating units that are likely to benefit from the business combination.

 Contingent consideration elements are included at fair value at the date of acquisition when determining the purchase consideration.
 Contingent consideration elements may consist of equity instruments or financial liabilities, depending on the structure.

 On first-time consolidation of an acquisition, all identifiable assets and liabilities are recognised at their fair value at the acquisition date.
 The fair values of identifiable assets are determined using appropriate valuation techniques.
 These measurements are based, for example, on estimates of future cash flows, expected growth rates, exchange rates, discount rates and useful lives.
 In the event of material changes to assumptions or circumstances, estimates must be reassessed and this can lead to the recognition of an impairment loss for the asset concerned.

 The consolidated financial statements include all of the parent company’s material subsidiaries.
 Intragroup balances, transactions, income and expenses, and gains and losses on intercompany transactions are eliminated in full.
 Deferred taxes are recognised on temporary differences arising from consolidation transactions.